Connect With Us

 What FEA Can Do For You

-FEA can be used to calculate stress and deflection in machine parts, assemblies, weldments, and sheet metal parts that have geometries that don't allow the use of classical stress analyis methods.
+FEA is used to calculate stress and deflection in machine parts, assemblies, & weldments subjected to design loads whose complex geometries don't allow the use of CSA.